-At 22h00, I was the 12e no one to introduce myself.
-We must not be surprised at the late hour; in Portugal, playing 22h is an ordinary hour.
+Arrived at 22:00, I was the 12e no one to introduce me.
+We should not be surprised at the late hour; in Portugal, playing at 22 p.m. is a trivial time.

-Joao forms 6 pairs and organizes in the process the weekly internal tournament of the club.
-Matches are played in a winning set.
-We have better be quickly in the game.
+Joao forms 6 pairs and immediately organizes the club's weekly internal tournament.
+The matches are played in a winning set.
+We had better get up to speed quickly.

-But, I have teamed with Pedro a club player for a year and we are doing a good job.
-We get along well and have fun.
+But, I've been teaming up with Pedro a club player for a year and we're doing a good job.
+We get along well and we have fun.
 That is the demand of the people ?

-Unfortunately, after three grueling sets, we bowed little in the semifinals ....
+Unfortunately, after three trying sets, we just lost in the semi-finals….

-This evening ends at 01 AM.
-Warm and warm atmosphere, great people and an ideal setting, all this under a weather can not be more lenient.
+This evening ends at 01 am.
+Warm and welcoming atmosphere, great people and an ideal setting, all of this in the most lenient weather.

-I would have stayed one more week, just to type the "little" yellow ball, but all good things have an end ...
+I would have stayed another week, just to hit the "little" yellow ball again, but all good things come to an end ...